(and no, it didn't sink first time out!)

 Despite it happening in full view of the French and English fleets, there is still debate as to why she sank.

 A huge team of divers, archaeologists and scientists was involved in raising the Mary Rose.

 Amateurs and professionals alike were dedicated to the cause, and the project broke new ground in diving and conservation techniques.

-From the artefacts and historical documents, we can piece together what kind of life the sailors may have had.
+From the objects recovered we can piece together what kind of life the sailors may have had.

 The Mary Rose offers us a unique glimpse into life in Tudor times.

 How did the Mary Rose look before she sank?
 Images from the time, along with study of the hull allow us to recreate Henry VIII's favourite warship.